Agentic AI Governance: Risk and Strategy for Enterprise Deployments

 The first is speed.
 A wrong output from a conversational AI is a document or a response.
 A wrong action sequence from an agentic AI is a set of changes to live systems, potentially across multiple platforms, completed before a reviewer sees anything.
 The window for detecting and correcting an error is narrow.
 In some workflows, the actions taken by an agent are difficult or costly to reverse.

 The second is traceability.
-When an agentic system produces an unexpected outcome, investigating why requires tracing through a sequence of decisions, each of which may have involved model reasoning that is not directly observable.
+When an agentic system produces an unexpected outcome, investigating why involves tracing through a sequence of decisions, each of which may have involved model reasoning that is not directly observable.
 Understanding what went wrong, and whether it will happen again, is structurally harder than reviewing a single AI output against a known input.

 The Four Governance Requirements for Agentic Deployments